riboviz/riboviz/docs/user/prep-riboviz-operation.md

 * `orf_map.sam`: ORF-mapped reads.
 * `orf_map_clean.sam`: ORF-mapped reads with mismatched nt trimmed (if `params.trim_5p_mismatches: TRUE`).
 * `trim_5p_mismatch.tsv`: number of reads processed, discarded, trimmed and written when trimming 5' mismatches from reads and removing reads with more than a set number of mismatches (if `params.trim_5p_mismatches: TRUE`).
 * `unaligned.sam`: unaligned reads.
-These files can be used to find common contaminants or translated sequences not in your ORF annotation.
+These files can be used to find common contaminants or translated sequences not in the ORF annotation.
 * `orf_map_clean.bam`: BAM file equivalent of `orf_map_clean.sam`, ORF-mapped reads, and, if trimming is enabled (if `params.trim_5p_mismatches: TRUE`), with 5' mismatches trimmed.
 If deduplication is not enabled (if `dedup_umis: FALSE`) then this is copied to become the output file `<SAMPLE_ID>.bam` (see below).
 * `orf_map_clean.bam.bai`: BAM index file for the above.
 If deduplication is not enabled (if `dedup_umis: FALSE`) then this is copied to become the output file `<SAMPLE_ID>.bam.bai` (see below).